 In 1938 Edward Turner unleashed his 500cc Speed Twin, followed by the higher performance T100 Tiger in 1939.
 Triumph’s first parallel twin was a nimble high performance machine 20 pounds, or more, lighter than typical twin and four cylinder machines made in America.
-This marked the beginning of a great run for Triumph; the parallel twin design served in a wide street and competition applications.
+This marked the beginning of a great run for Triumph; the parallel twin design served in a wide range street and competition applications.

 The Speed Twin and higher performance Tiger both received telescopic forks after World War II.
 By comparison the stock Tiger had 34 horsepower, about seven more than the WLDR, Harley’s flat head 750cc race bike.